handiko/Dorji-TX-Shield/README.md

 ## Pinout
 ![](./pinout.png)

-_Please note that in order to using PIN 8-11 as Serial Data lines, you need to use **SoftwareSerial** library._
+_Please note that in order to use PIN 8-11 as Serial Data lines, you need to use **SoftwareSerial** library._

 ## Schematic
 ![](./Arduino_Dorji_TX_Shield_Schematic.png)